andkov/about/2016/feb/README.md

 [add entry](https://github.com/andkov/about/edit/master/2016/feb/README.md)

+Feb 4, Thursday

+- had a good go at [LASA](https://github.com/IALSA/LASA) prep for Study Curatorship.
+In preparation to the meeting with R.Graham. [log](https://github.com/IALSA/LASA/issues/5).
+She considers a project involving LASA study (and two others) looking at how bloodpressure, diabetes, and physical activity relates to cognitive decline.
+- had a very productive meeting with W.Beasley and M.Shahid. [log](https://github.com/IALSA/ialsa-2015-portland-stencil/issues/15).
+Very excited to start testing and extending the IalsaSynthesis package.
+- met with R.Graham.
+Set her up with LASA data.
+Her homework is to go through the [two scripts](https://github.com/IALSA/LASA/tree/master/scripts/users/r-graham) and advance in understanding what files should go into composition of the analysis-ready dataset

 Feb 3, Wednesday
 - spend most of the day grooming MAP for [Study Curator](https://github.com/IALSA/ialsa-study-curator).
 See [log]() of the activities. - met briefly with C.Brown.
 We didn't have much time, so I only briefly described my progress and assigned some homework for next time.
 See [log](https://github.com/IALSA/MAP/issues/16)